 The best definition of Kanban board is “a workflow management tool that is used to visualise work at its stages”.
 The two key elements of a board are cards and columns.
 Kanban cards usually represent tasks.
 Typically, columns represent stages on a board.

 The term comes from the Japanese “kanban” (看板), which means “signboard”.
 Here is a brief story of term creation.
-Japan, 1940s: Taiichi Ohno introduced Kanban boards to Toyota to effectively compete with American automotive manufacturings.
+Japan, the 1940s: Taiichi Ohno introduced Kanban boards to Toyota to effectively compete with American automotive manufacturings.
 Kanban approach along with Lean management helped Toyota to increase productivity and reduce wastes during production.
 The company still uses Kanban board and even educates children about Kanban and Toyota Production System.

 Generally, the Kanban layout depicts three columns:

 - To Do

 This layout is simple and covers the three main stages all the processes are to overcome.
 Regardless of its nature, each goal-oriented activity needs them.
 This is why Kanban board is a one-size-fits-all tool.
 Personal stuff can be monitored on a board.
 The approach is equally good for individual users, start-up teams and small business.
 Educators use the method for staff and students.
 Enterprise-level companies tend to choose Kanban to make sure everyone fulfils the job.

 Kanbanchi is a great example of a digital Kanban board.
 All Kanbanchi boards have three classic Kanban lists.

 However, this model is optional and you may easily rename the lists and add extra ones.
 Also, Kanbanchi interface is intuitive and is just as easy as sticky notes with a whiteboard.

 Clearly, physical Kanban has simply run its course especially when remote work has become widespread.
 Such online Kanban software as Kanbanchi provides users with much more opportunities, e.g. epic & subcards, priorities, time tracking, reports, ability to assign tasks and monitor team workload and much more.
 Kanbanchi stores user data in Google Drive and can also create auto backups.

 Build your first Kanban with Kanbanchi!